APPLYING TO MEDICAL SCHOOL

 A Good Medicine Personal Statement

 Finally, remember that a good medical personal statement will look completely different depending on the candidate.
-Focus on sharing your unique experiences, skills and qualities, and your personal ambitions and passion for a career in medicine.
-That’s what admission tutors want to see and that’s what will make you stand out as an individual.
+Focus on sharing your unique experiences, skills, and qualities, as well as your personal ambitions and passion for a career in medicine.
+Admission tutors want to see that, and it will make you stand out as an individual.

 For more personal statement tips visit the UCAS ‘How to write your undergraduate personal statement’.
-You can also find support with all aspects of your medical school application and interview in our dedicated ‘Applying to medical school’ section.
+Our dedicated ‘Applying to medical school' section can also help you with all aspects of your medical school application and interview.